 Favorite Cotton Yarns

-Lily Sugar and Cream- (for potholders, dishcloths, etc)
+Lily Sugar and Cream- great for potholders, dishcloths, home decor. durable.

 Pros: